-Along with all this, make sure your smart-casual pieces are easily layered.
+Along with all this, make sure your smart casual pieces are easily layered.
 As business casual’s biggest downfall, too many guys get mired in the polo-khakis-loafers combo, and rarely – to borrow a corporate cliché – think outside the box.

 For this reason, look for V-neck sweaters that can be worn with button-fronts, unstructured blazers, and cardigans.
 Even that finance-bro fleece vest – as much of a fashion faux pas that it is – fits, to a degree.

-Smart-Casual for Dinner
+Smart Casual for Dinner

 Or, it’s the opportunity to try out those dust-pink hued pleated pants, assuming you’re wearing them with a grey knit polo and lace-up boots.
 The key, in splashing just a bit more personality into your wardrobe, is knowing just what to accent.
 Stick to one bold shade or pattern, and tone down the rest.

 Added to these aspects, stick with simpler fits: think slim or tapered chinos, bombers or unstructured blazers, button-fronts, fitted tees, and polos, and a dressier sneaker or classic dress shoe.
-An accent here or two – think pleats, contrast trim, or a raw hem – shakes things up – but only a tad.
+An accent or two here – think pleats, contrast trim, or a raw hem – shakes things up, but only a tad.

 On the topic of blazers, err toward unstructured and unlined – no inner canvas and definitely no padded shoulders.
-Lighter feeling aside, the character compared to traditional sportscoats is a step in a friendlier, freeing direction.
+Lighter feeling aside, the character compared to traditional sports-coats is a step in a friendlier, freeing direction.

-That being said, smart-casual encompasses a wide range of styles.
+That being said, the style, smart casual for men, encompasses a wide range of styles.
 Dress boots, oxfords, brogues, and loafers get you off to a solid start.
 For sneakers, look for higher-quality materials and solid colors, and veer away from anything trendy.
 Particularly, keep the Balenciaga dad shoes at home.